aldoan/new-relic-agent-xamarin/README.md

 ## Installation
 The Agent to Instrument New Relic in Xamarin is available on a NuGet Package called NewRelicAgentForXamarin https://www.nuget.org/packages/NewRelicAgentForXamarin/.

-To start Install the NuGet Package via Manage Nuget Packages under the Tools menu for Windows and under the Projects menu on Mac.
+To start Install the NuGet Package via Manage Nuget Packages under the Tools menu for Windows and under the Project menu on Mac.

 ### iOS:
 Open `AppDelegate.cs` and add the following to the top of the file: